Nancy Reagan

-Nancy Davis Reagan (Note: Pronounced /ˈreɪɡən/ RAY-gən) (born Anne Frances Robbins; July 6, 1921 – March 6, 2016) was an American actress who was the first lady of the United States from 1981 to 1989, as the second wife of Ronald Reagan, the 40th president of the United States.
+Nancy Davis Reagan (Note: Pronounced /ˈreɪɡən/ RAY-gən) (born Anne Frances Robbins; July 6, 1921 – March 6, 2016) was an American actress who was First Lady of the United States from 1981 to 1989.
+She was the second wife of Ronald Reagan, the 40th president of the United States.

-Reagan was born in New York City.
+Reagan was born at Sloane Hospital for Women in Washington Heights, Manhattan New York City.
 After her parents separated, she lived in Maryland with an aunt and uncle for six years.
 When her mother remarried in 1929, she moved to Chicago and was adopted by her mother's second husband.
 As Nancy Davis, she was a Hollywood actress in the 1940s and 1950s, starring in films such as The Next Voice You Hear..., Night into Morning, and Donovan's Brain.
 In 1952, she married Ronald Reagan, who was then president of the Screen Actors Guild.
 He had two children from his previous marriage to Jane Wyman, and he and Nancy had two children together.
-Nancy Reagan was the first lady of California when her husband was governor from 1967 to 1975, and she began to work with the Foster Grandparents Program.
+Nancy Reagan was first lady of California when her husband was governor from 1967 to 1975, and she began to work with the Foster Grandparents Program.

 Reagan became First Lady of the United States in January 1981, following her husband's victory in the 1980 presidential election.
 Early in his first term, she was criticized largely due to her decisions both to replace the White House china, which had been paid for by private donations, and to accept free clothing from fashion designers.
-She championed opposition to recreational drug use when she founded the "Just Say No" drug awareness campaign, considered her major initiative as First Lady, although it received substantial criticism for stigmatizing poor communities affected by the crack epidemic.
+She championed opposition to recreational drug use when she founded the "Just Say No" drug awareness campaign, which is considered her major initiative as First Lady—although it received substantial criticism for stigmatizing poor communities affected by the crack epidemic.
 More discussion of her role ensued following a 1988 revelation that she had consulted an astrologer to assist in planning the president's schedule after the attempted assassination of her husband in 1981.
 She generally had a strong influence on her husband and played a role in a few of his personnel and diplomatic decisions.

 The couple returned to their home in Bel Air, Los Angeles, California, after leaving the White House.
 Reagan devoted most of her time to caring for her husband, who was diagnosed with Alzheimer's disease in 1994, until his death at the age of 93 on June 5, 2004.
-Reagan remained active within the Reagan Library and in politics, particularly in support of embryonic stem cell research, until her death from congestive heart failure at age 94 in 2016.
+Reagan remained active within the Reagan Library and in politics, particularly in support of embryonic stem cell research, until her death from congestive heart failure at the age of 94 in 2016.
 She gained high approval ratings in later life for her devotion to her husband in his final illness.